iamaanahmad/The-Solana-Sentinel/README.md

 ### 3. Set Up Environment Variables

-Create a new file named `.env` by making a copy of `.env.example`.
-Then, open the `.env` file and add your secret keys:
+Create a new file named `.env` by copying `.env.example`.
+Then, fill in the required secret keys:

 ```bash
 # Get your free API key from https://www.helius.dev/